-- + the structures by which a foreign company can conduct business in Australia (see section 3); - + the procedure for acquiring public companies (see section 4); - director duties, shareholder protections, reporting and other corporate governance matters (discussed in the remainder of this section); - + fundraising (see section 6) and the conduct of the financial services industry (see section 7); and - + insolvency.
+- + the structures by which a foreign company can conduct business in Australia (see section 3); - the procedure for acquiring public companies (see section 4); - director duties, shareholder protections, reporting and other corporate governance matters (discussed in the remainder of this section); - + fundraising (see section 6) and the conduct of the financial services industry (see section 7); and - + insolvency.

-5.1 Director duties
+5.1 DIRECTOR DUTIES

-Directors in Australia have duties imposed upon them by the Corporations Act, the common law and particular statutes.
+Directors (and other statutory officers) in Australia have duties imposed upon them by the Corporations Act, the common law and particular statutes.
 Although there is overlap among these duties in some cases, the consequences of breaching a duty under the common law may be different to the consequences for breaching a statutory duty.
 Directors should always seek advice prior to joining the board of an Australian corporation, or any time when they are unsure as to their duties.
 The table below provides a snapshot of these duties:

 Source Duty

 Common + to act in good faith;

 law + to act in the best interests of the company;

 + to act for a proper purpose;

 + to give adequate consideration;

 + to not fetter discretions; and

 + to avoid conflicts of interest.

-Corporations Act + to act with the care and diligence of a reasonable person;
+Corporations Act to act with the care and diligence of a reasonable person;

 + to act in good faith and for a proper purpose;

-+ to avoid conflicts of interest;
++ to disclose any material personal interest;

-+ to avoid improper use of position;
++ to not improperly use position;

-+ to avoid improper use of information;
++ to not improperly use information;

-+ to avoid insolvent trading; and
++ to prevent insolvent trading; and

 duties around financial reporting and disclosure.

-Other statutes Other statutes may impose personal liability on directors, notably laws governing tax competition, occupational health and safety and protection of the environment.
+Other statutes Other statutes may impose personal liability on directors, notably laws governing tax, competition, occupational health and safety and protection of the environment.